 This is a model that other cities and businesses can use.

-The Mayor’s Office is proud to partner with the Women’s Foundation of Greater Kansas for their Appointments Project.
+The Mayor’s Office is proud to partner with the Women’s Foundation for their Appointments Project.
 The Appointments Project serves as a talent bank for women seeking opportunities to lead Kansas City.
 Regardless of your background, now is the time to share your expertise and point of view.
 CLICK HERE FOR MORE INFO.

 Local businesses in the spotlight: